 - The impact of these problems exacerbating the existing financial challenges to Suppliers and resulting in an increase of failing Suppliers which places a further burden on BSC Parties.

 The PAB has also reviewed analysis which indicates that the pandemic has led to changes in consumption resulting in Non Half Hourly estimation becoming more inaccurate.
-This analysis was provided in the Performance Thresholds Review and is available to read in the documents section of on the latest PAB meeting page.
+This analysis was provided as the Performance Thresholds Review document to PAB at the 244 meeting on 27 May 2021.